yo6nam/phpKontrol/README.md

 ## Client side (OrangePi / RaspberryPi / etc.)

+The clients will run the script (mqtt-launcher) as a service with restart-on-fail.\
+Requirements : Python 2.x (3.x not tested), paho-mqtt

-Copy the files from /client/ folder to your device at /opt/phpKontrol
+- copy the files from /client/ folder to your device at /opt/phpKontrol
 - Install the required [paho-mqtt](https://pypi.python.org/pypi/paho-mqtt/1.3.1) using ```$pip install paho-mqtt```
 - Create a new file 'launcher.conf' using 'launcher.conf.example' as the template or read [here](https://github.com/jpmens/mqtt-launcher) for more info on commands
 - Move the 'phpKontrol.service' file to /lib/systemd/system and enable/start the service using:\